arestivo/slides/markdown/php.md

 # Do While

-Similar to while loops, but the expression is checked at the end of each iteration instead of at the beginning.
+[Do...while](https://www.php.net/manual/en/control-structures.do.while.php) loops are similar to *while loops*, but the expression is checked at the end of each iteration instead of at the beginning.

 ```php
 do {